developingdev/Order-Up-/README.md

 # Order Up!

-Interactive restaurant menu board with functional shipping cart built using React
+Interactive restaurant menu board with functional shipping cart built using React.
+Currently best viewed on mobile and on smaller screen - large style coming soon!.

+## Customization

+Edit the data.js file to customize the menu items.
+More customizations (styling, options for each item) coming soon!

+##Built Using
+React, LESS